Koart-Warlence/Threads-Clone/README.md

 1. Install dependencies:

-## Installation

-1. Install dependencies:

    ```
    npm install
    ```

 2. Set up environment variables: Create a `.env.local` file in the project root and configure the following environment variables:
-3. Set up environment variables: Create a `.env.local` file in the project root and configure the following environment variables:

    ```
    NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=YOUR_PUBLIC_CLERK_PUBLISHABLE_KEY